ait-energy/qgis-edge-bundling/README.md

 ## Installation

 Copy the files to your Processing scripts folder.
-By default, it is located in your user home, e.g. <pre> C:\Users<name>.qgis2\processing\scripts</pre>
+By default, it is located in your user home, e.g. <pre> C:\Users\name\\.qgis2\processing\scripts</pre>

 If you get the error "No module named sklearn.cluster See log for more details", you need to install scikit-learn:
-On Windows, you will need osgeo4w.
-In the osgeo4w, shell run:
+On Windows, you need to install QGIS using the OSGeo4W installer.
+In the OSGeo4W, shell run:

 <pre>pip install -U scikit-learn</pre>